-FaceTime is the most popular venue for audio and videoconferencing for the Mac and iOS platform, but prior to 2018, it was limited to just two people.
-But that’s all changed, and today, you can include up to 32 participants in FaceTime conversations.
+FaceTime is the most popular venue for audio and videoconferencing for the Mac and iOS platforms, but before 2018, it was limited to just two people.
+But that’s all changed, and now you can include up to 32 participants in FaceTime conversations.
 Here’s how to do it.

-Group FaceTime video calls require iOS 12.1.4 or later, or iPadOS/iOS on an iPhone 6s or later, iPad Pro or later, iPad Air 2 or later, iPad mini 4 or later, iPad (5th generation) or later, or iPod touch (7th generation).
+Group FaceTime video calls require iOS 12.1.4 or later, or iPadOS/iOS on an iPhone 6S or later, iPad Pro or later, iPad Air 2 or later, iPad Mini 4 or later, iPad (5th generation), or iPod Touch (7th generation).
 Earlier models of Apple hardware that support iOS 12.1.4 can join group calls via audio only.
 For the Mac, FaceTime audio or video calls require MacOS 10.7 or later, a working internet connection, and a built-in or connected microphone or camera.

 Starting a Group FaceTime in iOS